freeCodeCamp/freeCodeCamp/guide/english/linux/advantages-of-linux/index.md

 Hard to beat that!
 ## It's safer.
 Linux distributions have broadly two types of users, namely ROOT and NON-ROOT.
 There could be only 1 root user but multiple non-root users.
 Root users have the permission to do any modification (de-modification too!!!) to the system without the use of password (once asked while logging in).
 In case of non-root users they require permission from the root users to do any activity which could affect the system.
 So, browsing with non-root user is safe as just by clicking some sort of malicious links, it can't be installed and affect the system without the permission from root user.

+## Upgrade Hardware By Choice, Not Necessity
+Something else that struck me as awesome early on was the fact that Linux provides existing hardware with a lot more life than other operating systems.
+And thankfully, there are distributions for really old hardware and there are robust distributions that will run on slightly newer to brand new hardware.
+With so many distributions out there to choose from, your business can find the best version of Linux to meet the needs of your existing infrastructure.
+Hardware failure, however, is another issue entirely.